 H World Group Limited Schedules First Quarter of 2023 Earnings Release on May 29, 2023

-/EIN News/ -- SINGAPORE and SHANGHAI, China, May 09, 2023 (GLOBE NEWSWIRE) -- H World Group Limited (NASDAQ: HTHT and HKEX: 1179) (“H World”, “we” or “our”) a key player in the global hotel industry, today announced that it will schedule to release its unaudited financial results for the first quarter of 2023 on Monday, May 29, 2023 (Hong Kong time), after the trading hours of The Stock Exchange of Hong Kong Limited and before the opening of the U.S. market.
+SINGAPORE and SHANGHAI, China, May 09, 2023 (GLOBE NEWSWIRE) -- H World Group Limited HTHT ("H World", "we" or "our") a key player in the global hotel industry, today announced that it will schedule to release its unaudited financial results for the first quarter of 2023 on Monday, May 29, 2023 (Hong Kong time), after the trading hours of The Stock Exchange of Hong Kong Limited and before the opening of the U.S. market.

 H World's management will host a conference call at 9 p.m.
 (U.S. Eastern time) on Monday, May 29, 2023 (or 9 a.m.
 (Hong Kong time) on Tuesday, May 30, 2023) following the announcement.